SimplyScripts

 The scene with the girl I think could be either lost, or you could show the burly guy doing something more to her. expand the scene a little more and give us more time with burly guy, to know what kind of a freak he is.

 I also think 10 is way too young for the dialogue she was spitting out.
-Things like "don't have a coronary" and calling him and "a**hole" and talking about molesting her I don't think a 10 year old would say.
+Things like "don't have a coronary" and calling him and "asshole" and talking about molesting her I don't think a 10 year old would say.
 I'd shoot more for a 14 15 or 16.

 Besides that I really really liked this.
 The dialogue was fantastic.
 I loved Gumball's name, smart assness, her relationship with her father, their arguing, throwing the bullets out the window, the old man.
 This just had a really great feel in it.
 Didn't have much to do with milk but had some really cool and memerable moments, characters and dialogue going for it.